evilsocket/pwnagotchi/README.md

 ### UI

-The UI is available either via display if installed, or via http://10.0.0.2:8080/ if you connect to the unit via `usb0` and set a static address on the network interface.
+The UI is available either via display if installed, or via http://pwnagotchi.local:8080/ if you connect to the unit via `usb0` and set a static address on the network interface (change `pwnagotchi` with the hostname of your unit).

 ![ui](https://i.imgur.com/XgIrcur.png)